AdobeDocs/campaign-web.en/help/v8/content/create-email-content.md

 >title="Defining template columns"
 >abstract="The Email Designer allows you to easily define the layout of your template by defining column structure."

 The Email Designer allows you to easily define the structure of your email.
-By adding and moving structural elements with simple drag-and-drop actions, you can design the shape of your email within seconds.
+By adding and moving structural elements with simple drag-and-drop actions, you can design the body of your email within seconds.

 To start building your email content, follow the steps below: